-Horrified at the intensity of the battle, the other gods asked Shiva to intervene and he assumed the form of a huge column of fire in between Brahma and Vishnu to make them realise the futility of their fight.
+Horrified at the intensity of the battle, the other gods asked the Hindu god Shiva to intervene.
+Shiva then assumed the form of a huge column of fire in between Brahma and Vishnu to make them realise the futility of their fight.
 Brahma and Vishnu decided to find the topmost end of the fire column.
 Brahma assumed the form of a swan and went upwards while Vishnu took the form of Varaha and went inside earth.
 As light has no limit, neither Brahma nor Vishnu could find the end despite searching for thousands of miles.

 The Ketaki flower too was banned from being used as an offering for any worship, as she had testified falsely.
 Since Shiva helped pacify the fight among the Gods, the day is celebrated in his honour.

 Another popular belief associates Maha Shivaratri with the legend of Lord Shiva drinking poison to save the universe.

 During the churning of the ocean, the legendary sagar manthan, gods and demons discovered several objects and one of them was a poison pot and Lord Shiva drank the poison to save the universe from its effects.
 Gods danced in order to protect Shiva from the harmful effect of the poison and keep him awake for a night.
 The poison eventually didn’t harm Shiva, but turned his neck blue.

 This was when he got the name Neelkantha.
 Since then, the night is celebrated as Maha Shivratri.

 According to a popular legend, a hunter could not find anything to kill for his food in a forest, he decided to spend the night on the branch of a Bel tree to be safe from wild animals.